GallagherSecurity/cc-rest-docs/training/README.md

 ID and cache their href externally.
 If your cache does not have it, or if using it returns a 400-level error, refresh your cache using a PDF search.

-### Subtract the host and port then replace them with values from your integration’s configuration
+### Subtract the host and port then replace them with values from your integration's configuration
 You will note that every cardholder href begins with the scheme, host, and port:
 `https://localhost:8904` in these examples.
-I am going to contradict earlier advice ever so slightly and suggest that you drop the `https://host:port` from the front of an href before storing it, then add the host and port from your integration’s configuration before using it again.
+I am going to contradict earlier advice ever so slightly and suggest that you drop the `https://host:port` from the front of an href before storing it, then add the host and port from your integration's configuration before using it again.
 By doing that you give yourself the flexibility to change the hostname or port without invalidating your cache of hrefs.